peppertech/OracleJETWorkshop2019/part1.md

 self.referenceObjects = [{value: currentDate}];
 ```

-3. In the View, that is, the 'my-invoice-timeline-view.html' file, drop in a timeline component, here it is copied and pasted directly from the [Single Series Timeline from the Oracle JET Cookbook](https://www.oracle.com/webfolder/technetwork/jet/jetCookbook.html?component=timeline&demo=basicTimeline).
+3. In the View, that is, the 'my-invoice-timeline-view.html' file, delete all the existing content, and drop in a Timeline component, here it is copied and pasted directly from the [Single Series Timeline from the Oracle JET Cookbook](https://www.oracle.com/webfolder/technetwork/jet/jetCookbook.html?component=timeline&demo=basicTimeline).

 ```html #button { border: none; }
 <oj-timeline id='tline' data-bind='attr: {"aria-label": "Single Series Timeline Demo.
 Current date is " + currentDateString}'